Methodology

 Broaden citizen participation in the new green economy through piloting new approaches to social protection, basic income, and community ownership.

-Produce comprehensive natural capital accounts that distinguish between value of nature to communities, the economy, and the global environment.
+Produce comprehensive natural capital accounts that distinguish between value of nature to communities, the economy, and the global environment - and governance structures to give independent expert advice to government on natural capital aspects of budgets, planning, and infrastructure decisions.

-Deploy an ambitious suite of green recovery policies as part of COVID-19 economic support packages, which provide immediate stimulus and drive a structural transition of economic sectors towards a greener, more resilient, and inclusive economic model.
+Deploy an ambitious suite of green policies as part of economic recovery and stimulus packages, ensuring economic stabilisation policy contributes to structural progress towards greener, more resilient, and inclusive economic models.